- Getting started

 -

-In Assistant - the connection statust is incorrectly reported offline and the process list is not available.
+Assistant incorrectly displays the connection status as Offline, and the process list is not available.

 Studio and Assistant must communicate with the Robot Service, which is a separate Windows process.
 The Robot Service starts up at the same level of access rights as the Assistant or Studio, which ever calls the service first.